 - Blended Learning was piloted in 2011 with 100 students and three teachers.

 - Since then it has exploded.
-In 2015-16, more than 1,600 students (well over half the student body) took at least one Blended class.
+In 2018-19, more than 2100 students (about 70% of the student body) is enrolled in at least one Blended class.

-- Today, HHS offers about 40 classes in Blended format, across all subject areas, from foreign languages to math to foods to PE.
+- Today, more than 70 teachers have taken their courses blended, with about 65 classes offered in Blended format, across all subject areas, from foreign languages to math to foods to PE.